spences10/scottspence.com/posts/svead-the-sveltekit-head-component.md

 ## Tools

-Here's some tool I've used to validate my work as I've been going though it.
+Here's some tools I've used to validate my work as I've been going through it.

 https://search.google.com/test/rich-results